 WHAT CAN YOU DO ON ISLA DEL SOL?

 Hiking, hiking, hiking.
 Just joking you don’t need to walk a lot to enjoy one of the most astonishing views you will ever see.
 Once you are in Yumani pick a restaurant, have lunch and simply soak in the view.

 The locals also have many domesticated animals like donkeys, lamas and alpacas on the fields.
 I spent a lot of time chasing them and playing with them and naturally, I took a million pictures as well.

-Escalera del Inca – this old Inca stairway is the landing point at the southern part of the island and this is where the staircase starts to the biggest settlement of the island: Yumani.
-It’s a beautiful walk where you will pass many terraced gardens, local shops, restaurants and hotels.
+Escaleras del Inca – this old Inca stairway is the landing point at the southern part of the island and this is where the staircase starts to the biggest settlement of the island: Yumani.
+It’s a beautiful walk where you will pass many terraced gardens, local shops, restaurants, and hotels.

 Pilko Kaina – a complex of ruins in the southern part of the island.
 You can get there easily from Yumani.
 Here you can visit the Palacio del Inca which was built by Incan Emperor Tupac-Yupanq.